-This was the return visit of Taiwanese entrepreneurs, and their delegation included top managers of such companies as Asus and Advantech.
-In January of this year the business mission from Skolkovovisited Taiwan, where in particular it signed a cooperation agreement with the National Taiwan University (NTU) in Taipei and studied the work of the innovative cluster in the city of Hsinchu.
+This was the rerturn visit of Taiwanese entrepreneurs, and their delegation included top managers of such companies as Asus and Advantech.
+In January of this year the business mission from Skolkovo visited Taiwan, when it signed a cooperation agreement with the National Taiwan University (NTU) in Taipei and studied the work of the innovative cluster in the city of Hsinchu.

 The chairman of the Skolkovo Foundation Arkady Dvorkovich invited the head of TAITRA James Huang to take part in the Open Innovations Forum.
 Photo: Sk.ru

-Nikolay Suetin, Skolkovo’s Vice President for Science and Education, who headed the Foundation’s business mission in Taiwan, told Sk.ru that TAITRA, in his opinion, was looking forward to intensifying exchanges: “They have brought companies that have development plans for Russia.
-After our visit to Taiwan work has picked up pace, but it is not nearly fast enough, which we can also feel.
-TAITRA hosts a number of large technological forums of the global level: participation of our startups in these forums would be useful, and it is great that the Taiwanese side has invited Skolkovo to these events.
-In any case, Taiwan is one of the leaders in electronics, and the fact that such companies as Asus and Advantech are here today, is very good,” the Vice President of Skolkovo said.
+Nikolay Suetin, Skolkovo’s Vice President for Science and Education, who headed the Foundation’s business mission in Taiwan, told Sk.ru that in his opinion, TAITRA, was looking forward to intensifying exchanges: “They have brought companies that have development plans for Russia.
+After our visit to Taiwan work has picked up pace, but we understand this is not nearly fast enough.
+TAITRA hosts a number of large technological forums on a global level: participation of our startups in these forums would be useful, and it is great that the Taiwanese side has invited Skolkovo to these events.
+As we all know, Taiwan is one of the global leaders in electronics, and the fact that such companies as Asus and Advantech are here today, is very promising,” the Vice President of Skolkovo said.

 Nikolay Suetin (right) and Maksim Romanov, manager of the International Department of the Foundation, converse with Chan Xi Chan, head of the Russian office of TAITRA.
 Photo: Sk.ru